BioBam/wdk-lib/API_JAVA.md

 public SynthFiles serialize(java.lang.String dirPath)
 ```

-Serialize the tool to a CWL file.
+Serialize the step to a directory.

+If the step has substeps, they will be serialized recursively.

 ###### `dirPath`<sup>Required</sup> <a name="dirPath" id="wdk-lib.ExpressionTool.serialize.parameter.dirPath"></a>